-*Farrelly, R. (In Press).
+*Farrelly, R. (2017).
 Collaborative inquiry in the LESLLA context: Reflecting on self to make sense of practice.
 In A. Cirocki & T. S. C. Farrell (Eds.).
 Special Issue: Reflective Practice in the ELT Classroom.
 The European Journal of Applied Linguistics and TEFL 6(2), 41-63.

 *Cirocki, A. & Farrelly, R. (2016).
 Research and reflective practice in the EFL classroom: Voices from Armenia.
 Eurasian Journal of Applied Linguistics 2(1), 31-56.

 *Farrelly, R. (2014).
 Exploring tensions in the mediated activity of teaching L2 adult emergent readers.
 The European Journal of Applied Linguistics and TEFL 3(1), 151-165.